On the real differential of a slice regular function: The real differential of a slice function

 \end{proof}

-\begin{remark} The proof of the previous statement works also to prove that a slice regular function $f:\Omega_D\rightarrow \mathbb{H}$ that is injective on a semislice $D_J^+\subset \Omega_D$ has slice derivative nonzero over the same semislice $D_J^+$.
+\begin{remark} The proof of the previous statement works also to prove that a slice regular function $f:\Omega_D\rightarrow \mathbb{H}$ that is injective on a semi-slice $D_J^+\subset \Omega_D$ has slice derivative nonzero over the same semi-slice $D_J^+$.
 We choose to formalize the theorem in the previous less general hypothesis only to simplify the reading. \end{remark}

 \begin{theorem} Let $f$ be an injective slice regular function, then $N_f=\emptyset$. \end{theorem} \begin{proof} If, by contradiction, there exists $x_0=\alpha+J\beta\in N_f\neq\emptyset$, then, thanks to Theorem \ref{thmchar}, the function $f-f(x_0)$ must have multiplicity $n$ greater or equal to 2 at $\mathbb{S}_{x_0}$.
 This means that,